Coloring Grids Avoiding Bicolored Paths

 If $C$ is a partial bicolored component, recall that, $v_1$ is not part of the right side of the grid.
 Thus, in case $\theta$ has one of the values $180^{\circ}$, $270^{\circ}$ or $360^{\circ}$, by definition of $B_C$, the neighbors of $v_1$ and $v_2$ to their right are colored green and are adjacent, a contradiction.
-For example, in Figure \ref{fig:bdry} (a), if $B_C$ were $(s,a,c,a,d,a,s)$, then $b$ had color green, a contradiction with proper coloring of the grid.
+For example, in Figure~\ref{fig:bdry} (a), if $B_C$ were $(s,a,c,a,d,a,s)$, then $b$ had color green, a contradiction with proper coloring of the grid.

 If $C$ is a peripheral bicolored component, assume that $v_1$ is on the top side of the grid and $\theta\neq 90^{\circ}$.
 If $v_1$ is not on the top right corner of the grid, then same arguments above hold.
-Otherwise, $v_1v_2$ is an edge both vertical and an edge on the right side of the grid.
+Otherwise, $v_1v_2$ is a vertical edge on the right side of the grid.
 However, this is not possible, as by our assumption, $B_C$ is a clockwise walk and does not contain a segment outside the grid.
-For example, in Figure \ref{fig:bdry} (d), the bicolored component containing $z_1$ and $z_2$, call it $Q$, has a partial walk as $(y_5,z_5,\dots,z_2,z_1,y_1).$ In this example, the segment $z_1z_2$ is a segment of the boundary of $Q$ outside of the grid.